Ipoh Perak, Malaysia Travel Guide

 Departure procedures vary by air, train, or bus; check specific timing recommendations.

 For those traveling overland from Thailand (to the north) or Singapore (to the south), specific border procedures apply.
 Ensure you have the needed visa or visa-free entry status for Malaysia at these particular crossings.
-Information on crossing the border for Ipoh itself mainly applies if you are originating your Malaysia journey from one of these land borders.
+Information on getting over the border for Ipoh itself mainly applies if you are originating your Malaysia journey from one of these land borders.

-Travelers arriving from Singapore will typically cross at the Johor Bahru checkpoints (Woodlands Causeway or Tuas Second Link).
+People arriving from Singapore will typically cross at the Johor Bahru checkpoints (Woodlands Causeway or Tuas Second Link).
 These are highly utilized crossings.
 Once across, you can proceed with your trip to Ipoh by bus or train from Johor Bahru city, or by connecting to flights from Senai International Airport (JHB) if flying domestically to Ipoh.

 Remember, driving is on the left side of the road in Malaysia.